Floriography can represent birthdays in each month of the year. Let’s have a look at Birth Month Flowers with Meanings!

 Sweet pea and daisy are the birth flowers for people born in April.
 Gift these both to babies and put a big, broad smile on their faces!

 5. May – Lily of the Valley and Hawthorn

 Hawthorn and Lily of the Valley are birth flowers for May.
-With the sweet fragrance and delicate blooms, both are favorite of many flower lovers.
+With the sweet fragrance and delicate blooms, both are favorites of many flower lovers.

 6. June – Rose and Honeysuckle